cos-labs/Federal-Prototype/README.md

 - `ember generate ember-osf`
 - `ember generate ember-cli-dynamic-forms`

-To run this project, you'll need to start the ember server, and the django backend.
-The ember server requires that you specify which backend to use.
+To run this project, the ember server needs to be started, as does the django backend.
+It may be helpful to specify which backend to use for ember.

-- `python $FED_PROTO/backend/manage.py runserver`
-- `export BACKEND=stage`

 Backends are defined in `$FED_PROTO/frontend/config/local.yml`.
 Running the local backend will require running OSF, Waterbutler, and CAS to be running locally.

+- `python $FED_PROTO/backend/manage.py runserver`
-It may be convenient to add this line at the end of the virtual environment's `activate.sh`, which would cause `BACKEND` to be set whenever the virtual environment is activated.
-Other programns that alter the environment, or resetting the environment may cause this evironment variable to be unset.
+- `export BACKEND=stage` *It may be convenient to add this line at the end of the virtual environment's `activate.sh`, which would cause `BACKEND` to be set whenever the virtual environment is activated.
+Other programns that alter the environment, or resetting the environment may cause this evironment variable to be unset.*

 Build and run the frontend.